bdistin/OhGodMusicBot/README.md

 Open the Node.js Setup.
 In the options, make sure `Node.js runtime` `npm package manager` and `Add to PATH` are enabled.
 After that install Node.js.

+###Install Windows-Build-Tools

+Open up a windows powershell and run `npm i -g windows-build-tools`.
+This will take a while as it will download and install both python 2.7 and c++ build tools, so you can run node-gyp builds.

 ###Download Git